How Business Coaching Marketers Can Avoid an FTC Action

 Under the Rule, marketers must provide consumers with a one-page disclosure document that offers key pieces of information about the opportunity.

-Consumer should also always be properly advised of what tasks it will have to perform and whether there are other steps involved.
+Consumers should also always be properly advised of what tasks it will have to perform and whether there are other steps involved.

 Substantiate (Or Do Not Make) Earnings Claims